 You can select the GOTO speed to be 128X, 256X, 512X, or MAX.
 The slower the speed, the quieter the motors run.
+This function is available for 8406 hand controller firmware V1.10 or later.

 5.5.
 Align

 This function is used for aligning the telescope.
 The system provides two alignment methods: "One Star Align" and "Two Star Align" The mount has to be at Zero Position before any star alignment.